-StarTimes launches first Pan-African e-shopping TV – The Sun Nigeria
+StarTimes launches first pan-African e-shopping TV – The Sun Nigeria

-Startimes has announced the launch of StarTimes GO, a 24-hour channel dedicated to e-shopping and aimed at advancing the digital lifestyle of Nigerians.
+StarTimes has announced the launch of StarTimes GO, a 24-hour channel dedicated to e-shopping and advancement of digital lifestyle of Nigerians.

 According to Tunde Aina, COO, StarTimes Nigeria, the integrated e-shopping platform offers audience access to a massive array of superior quality products, with great designs, at discounted prices and the goods are directly delivered to the doorsteps of shoppers.